JerryZhangZZY/DnsRelay/docs/report.md

 #### 2.1.3.
 DNS Datagram

-We import a maven dependency [DNSJava](https://mvnrepository.com/artifact/dnsjava/dnsjava) to extract information from DNS datagram conveniently.
-But we must first have a good understanding about each section of the datagram.
+We have to implement a parser to resolve the DNS datagrams received as well as encapsulate the answers into datagrams for sending.
+But before that, we must first have a good understanding about each section of the datagram.

 ##### 2.1.3.1.
 DNS Header